tequdev/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-multisig.md

      ```bash
      evdevkit cluster-create --help
      ```
-7. At this point, you have created an Evernode cluster successfully and you have details of all the instances including public key, IP, ports, etc. Now you can test the uploaded contract by implementing a user client same as you did in [hpdevkit Xahau transaction tutorial](../../hotpocket/tutorials/multisig.md#testing-the-client).
-You will need to point your client to one of resulted cluster nodes.
+2. At this point, you have created an Evernode cluster successfully and you have details of all the instances including public key, IP, ports, etc. Now you can test the uploaded contract by implementing a user client same as you did in the [hpdevkit Xahau transaction tutorial](../../hotpocket/tutorials/multisig.md#testing-the-client).
+You will need to point your client to one of the resulting cluster nodes.